-There were service risers in the protected stair.
-The majority were provided with 'Masterboard with Intumescent sealant' fire stopping and, although the stair should be kept sterile and remain free of fire load, the riser is not considered to prevent a significant risk.
+There were service risers in the protected stair and lobby.
+The majority were provided with 'Masterboard with Intumescent sealant' fire stopping, although the stair should be kept sterile and remain free of fire load.
+The riser is not considered to prevent a significant risk.

 The flats opened into a lobby with ventilation via an AOV.
-It is presumed that the AOV works on detection which was identified in the lobby on level 1-7.
-There were also service risers located in the lobby with 'Masterboard with Intumescent sealant' fire stopping provided to service penetrations, however, there were some issues identified, including poor fire stopping around cable penetrations.
-The sprinkler stop valve was noted in the lobby of both buildings, there was no tank identified, however, as per other surveys it is presumed they are served by a water tank on the roof.
+It is presumed that the AOV works on detection which was identified in the lobby on levels 1-7.
+There were service risers located in the lobby, with fire stopping provided to service penetrations, however, there were some issues identified, including poor fire stopping around cable penetrations.
+The sprinkler stop valve was noted in the lobby of both buildings, there was no tank identified, however, as per other surveys it is presumed, they are served by a water tank on the roof.